flutter/flutter_web/README.md

   "Debug -> Start Debugging"
 - VS Code will use the `webdev` command-line tool to build and run your app; a new Chrome window should open, showing your running app
-- In VS Code type 'f1' you can find `Flutter: New Web Project` in your command pallete just click on it, your project will be created.
+- After update your Flutter and Dart packages and plugins In VS Code type 'f1' you can find `Flutter: New Web Project` in your command     pallete just click on it, your project will be created.

 ### Using from IntelliJ